-Action Description Impact on the Financial Plan Progress 5 Revise Project Management Framework to ensure projects are phased and costed anagement Framework ensure projects are appropriately. financial planning for major projects within the Capital Works Statement.
-Group in September 2024.
+Action Description Impact on the Financial Plan Progress 5 Revise Project Management Framework to ensure projects are phased and costed appropriately.
+Adjustment: Infrastructure capital project allocations.
+Impact: Capital expenditure within the Capital Works Statement.
+Desired outcome: Improved forward financial planning for major projects within the Capital Works Statement.
+Complete: Revised Project Management Framework adopted by Management Executive Group in September 2024.
 6 Revise Strategic Documents Framework to ensure strategies are appropriately costed and indexed, and costs are embedded into this Financial Plan.
 Adjustment: Future plans and strategies to further highlight the true cost to deliver actions outlined.
 Impact: Operating expenditure and capital expenditure where those relevant plans sit.
 Desired outcome: Improved forward financial planning for major projects within the Capital Works Statement and operating expenditure within the Comprehensive Income Statement.
 Not yet commenced: Strategic Framework is yet to be revised.
 7 Continue development of 'pipeline of projects' to ensure 'shovel ready' projects when funding becomes available.
 Adjustment: Allocation of project expenditure and income to reflect more accurate timing.
 Impact: Operating expenditure, operating income and capital expenditure.
 Desired outcome: Improved forward financial planning for major projects within the Capital Works Statement and operating expenditure within the Comprehensive Income Statement.
 Progressing: A Project Pipeline has been developed and is in testing phase.
 Due for completion June 2025.
 8 Investigate and report to Council on alternate purchasing options for plant (e.g. leasing of plant to spread the cost over the life of the asset).
 Adjustment: Offset capital cost against lease operating cost.
 Impact: Increase to operating expenditure and capital expenditure.
 Desired outcome: Reduction in capital costs and held assets within the Capital Works Statement and Balance Sheet along with reduction in some of the related reserves.
 Complete: Report presented to Council in February 2022.
 With the current capital program, purchase is still the preferred option.
-9 Conduct process reviews on internal services to ensure they are efficient and cost- effective, and support external services provided to the community.
+9 Conduct process reviews on internal services to ensure they are efficient and costeffective, and support external services provided to the community.
 Adjustment: Reflect cost-effective service delivery costs.
 Impact: Operating expenditure and operating income.
 Desired outcome: More streamlined processes which will lead to a reduction in operating expenditure with the Comprehensive Income Statement.
 Ongoing: Internal reviews are undertaken on an ongoing basis for a number of internal services and activities to deliver efficiencies through shared services, reduction in process or removal of service.